snak2e-tech/begfi/README.md

 		   - most recent borrower requests
 		   - borrower requests by size
 		   - first-time borrower requests (because these get higher rewards when a lender successfully lends to them)
+		   - this allows lenders to also scroll through and find people they want to lend to
    - The lender can also see in the message board new borrower requests by just scrolling

 11. **Lender Decision:**
    - Lender looks at a borrower's request
-   - The lender decides whether to accept or reject the request.
-   - Once again the request looks like I need to borrow "X" amount of money for "Y" days and will payback "Y" amount because of reason (from a multiple choice dropdown) "Z" reason.
+   - Once again the request looks like BORROWER needs to borrow "X" amount of money for "Y" days and will payback "Y" amount because of reason (from a multiple choice dropdown) "Z" reason.
-   - There is a button to send borrower the loan under each username request on the message board
+   - There is a button to send borrower the loan under each username request on the message board called "Send Loan"

 12. What is the Process after Lender accepts request and sends money?
 	- Lender hits the button "Send Loan"